CXIA17/tp/docs/team/cxia.md

 # Project Portfolio Page

 ## Overview
-Our group have constructed an game to mimic user's daily life in working and investing.
+EconoCraft is a single player text adventure game where a player would start form from trying to achieve work-life balance to managing financial assets and a company.
-EconoCraft is a single player text adventure game where a player takes on the role of a business owner or manager, tasked with growing their company from a small startup to a large corporation.
-The game would simulate real-world business challenges, including resource management, market analysis, product development, and financial planning to help students prepare for the future challenges.
+This is a fun game that is full of uncertainty, which helps user to raise their financial awareness and management skills.

 ## Link for code contribution:
 [RepoSense link](https://nus-cs2113-ay2324s2.github.io/tp-dashboard/?search=cxia17&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2024-02-23&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)